Go back to all articles

 Despite all the problems listed above, the pilot project slipped only one week, thanks to solid teamwork.

-IThe project’s overall impact was a fourfold increase in performance and a reduction in data storage requirements due to compression and other technologies.
-In some cases, it accelerated user tasks 10–20 times, but in other cases the processing speed actually decreased several times (not usually mentioned in marketing articles).
+The project’s overall impact was a fourfold increase in performance and a reduction in data storage requirements due to compression and other technologies.
+In some cases, it accelerated user tasks 10–20 times, but in other cases, the processing speed decreased several times (not usually mentioned in marketing articles).

-Despite the fact that this option was the most expensive, client followed our recommendation: the customer purchased both SAP HANA and the hardware necessary to run it.
+Although this option was the most expensive, the client followed our recommendation and purchased both SAP HANA and the hardware necessary to run it.
 Thus, PFLB has contributed to our customer’s subsequent growth as one of the most significant retailers.

-Moreover, our joint project helped identify factors that limit the performance of client’s SAP BW system.
-PFLB not only pointed out these problems, but also suggested ways to solve them.
+Moreover, our joint project helped identify factors that limit the performance of the client’s SAP BW system.
+PFLB pointed out these problems and suggested ways to solve them.

 In other words, such projects are not theoretical: they allow customers to choose a well-founded IT strategy for their business.